Mastering EDM Instrumentals: A Comprehensive Guide to Precision and Clarity in Your Mix

 Before diving into mastering techniques, it's important to grasp the fundamental principles.
 Mastering aims to make your track loud, clear, and polished.
 The goal is to ensure your music sounds great on all playback systems.
 This process involves balancing sounds and dynamics while adequately controlling low frequencies.

 The first step to mastering your EDM instrumental is to create a well-mixed track.
 Every element must be balanced before diving into the mastering phase.
-For example, if your kick drum is too loud, it can overshadow other elements, making the track sound inconsistent.
-Aim for a mix where all instruments, such as basslines, synths, and vocals, complement each other before moving to the next step.
+If your kick drum is too loud, it can overshadow other elements.
+This makes the track sound inconsistent.
+Aim for a mix where all instruments, such as basslines, synths, and vocals, complement each other.

 Control the Lows and Overall Tone